-Chemical restraint is not included in the restrictive practices quality indicator but is collected in part via the medication management quality indicator.
+\Chemical restraint is not included in the restrictive practices quality indicator but is collected in part via the medication management quality indicator.

-Should the Star Ratings design change to include publication of environmental restraint alongside the Quality Measures rating?
+Should the Star Ratings design change to include publication of proportion of residents subject to environmental restraint alongside restrictive practices and the Quality Measures rating?